claudegel/sinope-130/README.md

     # Account with multiple locations (home + chalet)
     - username: 'your_email@example.com'
       password: 'your_password'
-      location: '1234'  # Optional: specify specific location like address
-      # location was called network in previous versions
+      # location was called network in previous versions.
-      # location: not specified = auto-discover all locations (home, chalet, etc.)
-      # This will create entities like:
-      #   climate.neviweb130_climate_bedroom (from first location - home)
-      #   climate.neviweb130_climate_2_bedroom (from second location - chalet)
+      #
+      # Optional: you can target up to 3 locations for this account:
+      #   location / location2 / location3 (or network / network2 / network3)
+      #
+      # If you omit all locations, the integration will automatically use the first 1–3 locations
+      # returned by Neviweb for this account.

     # Separate account for parents (using 'network' - works the same as 'location')
     - username: 'parents_email@example.com'
       password: 'parents_password'
-      network: '5678'  # Optional: 'network' is an alias for 'location'
+      location: '5678'           # Optional: location id/name (or use 'network')
-      prefix: 'neviweb_parents'  # Optional: customize entity prefix
+      prefix: 'parents'          # Optional: account alias (used in entity naming)

   # Global settings (apply to all accounts)
   scan_interval: 360